jetpacapp/DeepBeliefSDK/README.md

 architecture [described by Alex Krizhevsky, Ilya Sutskever, and Geoffrey Hinton](http://www.cs.toronto.edu/~hinton/absps/imagenet.pdf).
 The processing code has been highly optimized to run within the memory and processing constraints of modern mobile devices, and can analyze an image in under 300ms on an iPhone 5S.
+It's also pretty easy to use together with OpenCV.

 We're releasing this framework because we're excited by the power of this approach for general image recognition, especially when it can run locally on low-power devices.
 It gives your phone the ability to see, and I can't wait to see what applications that helps you build.